spegelius/3DModels/PCCase/README.md

 At the front the upper end part contains the buttons and leds.
 End parts are available either with dovetail joints or snapfit clips.
 The grill parts use snapfit clips so they are easy to install and take off.
 I recommend using snapfit.

+Note: by default the cover end parts are 80mm tall.
+If your case requires more ventilation (grills), you can replace the end parts with smaller end-parts (60mm, 40mm).
+Of course you'll need to print proper grill parts adjusted to this.

 Parts to print (front):
 - 1 x front_top_cover_STL/front_cover_end_W_80.stl or snapfit version.
 Pick one that maches the width of your case.
 - 1 x front_top_cover_STL/front_cover_buttons_W_80.stl or 4_leds version.
 Pick one that maches the width of your case.
 The 4 leds version is made for Supermicro motherboard but you need those leds, use them.